no-knead bread

 Mix the dry ingredients in a large bowl.
 Then add water and mix until combined.
 Don’t worry about shaping it.
 Cover with cling film and allow to rise a minimum of 3 to 8 hours.
 The longer the rise, the better the flavour of the bread.

-Preheat oven to 450f.
-When the oven reaches the desired temperature, grab a Dutch oven with a cover and place it in the oven for 40 minutes.
-While the Dutch oven is heating up, transfer the dough to a lightly floured surface.
+Preheat oven to 450f (230c).
+When the oven reaches the desired temperature, grab a Dutch oven with its cover on and place it in the oven for 40 minutes.
+When there is 10 minutes to go, transfer the dough from the bowl to a lightly floured surface.
 Form the dough into a round ball by folding and tucking the dough under.
 If the dough is sticky, dust it with extra flour as needed.
-Lightly flour the top of the dough ball, and then carefully flip it upside-down onto a piece of parchment paper, so that the smooth side is on top.
+Lightly flour the top of the dough ball, and then place onto a piece of parchment paper (smooth side is on top).
 Use your hands to shape the ball into an even circle.
 Using a sharp knife, make a slice in the dough (optional but pretty).
-Dust with flour and cover with a tea towel.

-When 40 minutes have passed, remove the Dutch oven.
-Remove tea towel and lift up the parchment paper and carefully place it in the dutch oven.
+When the timer is up, take the Dutch oven out.
+Remove the lid and carefully place the parchment paper with the dough and place it in the dutch oven.
 Place the lid back on and set it back in the oven.
-Bake for 30 minutes then remove the lid and bake for a further 15 minutes.
+Bake for 30 minutes.
+Remove the lid and bake for a further 15 minutes or until golden brown.
 Remove from oven and allow to cool for 15 minutes on a wire rack.

 artisanal bread from your own kitchen!